stephensalim/aws-well-architected-labs/content/Operational Excellence/200_Labs/200_Automating_operations_with_playbooks_and_runbooks/3_build_execute_investigative_playbook.md

   9. For this second step, specify the **Step name** as `PlaybookInvestigateAppResourcesELBECSRDS` abd action type `aws:executeAutomation`.

-  10. Specify `Playbook-InvestigateAppResources-ELB-ECS-RDS` as the **Document name**, and `RuntimeParameters` as `Resources: '{{PlaybookGatherAppResourcesCanaryCloudWatchAlarm.Output}}'` This second step will take the output of the first step and pass that to the second Playbook to execute the investigation of relevant resources.
+  10. Specify `Playbook-Investigate-Application-Resources` as the **Document name**, and `RuntimeParameters` as `Resources: '{{PlaybookGatherAppResourcesCanaryCloudWatchAlarm.Output}}'` This second step will take the output of the first step and pass that to the second Playbook to execute the investigation of relevant resources.

   ![Section4 ](/Operations/200_Automating_operations_with_playbooks_and_runbooks/Images/section4-create-automation-parameter-input-2-step2.png)